H.E. Ambassador Reza Najafi

 b. that the activities of production of nuclear material, particularly those related to enrichment, continue to remain under the Agency’s containment and surveillance and that to date, the Fuel Enrichment Plant (FEP) in Natanz and Pilot Fuel Enrichment Plant (PFEP) have been operating as declared.

-d. that on 17 August 2015, the Agency carried out a DIV at the IR-40 Reactor at Arak and observed that since the Director General’s previous report, none of the reactor’s remaining major components had been installed.
+e. that on 16 October 2014, the Agency carried out a DIV at the IR-40 Reactor at Arak and observed that since the Director General’s previous report, none of the reactor’s remaining major components had been installed.

-11. NAM encourages the continuation of the discussions and cooperation between Iran and the Agency with a view to resolving all outstanding issues, past and present, under the road map, that have not already been resolved by the IAEA.
+13. NAM encourages the continuation of the discussions between Iran and the Agency with a view to resolving all outstanding issues, past and present, that have not already been resolved by the IAEA.

 a.
 The Agency has limited means to authenticate independently the documentation that forms the basis of the alleged studies.